-Separate the ply of the napkin down to one ply.
+Separate the ply of the napkins you want to decoupage with down to one ply.
 My napkins had three layers, so I had to peel off the bottom two.

 The plastic wrap would have been a good idea to use the whole time, because the napkin will tear pretty easily if you brush too much over one spot.
 I just cut tiny pieces to fill in over any parts I accidentally brushed off.